Backpacking Kyrgyzstan: the ultimate travel guide

 Although summer is best, spring and autumn are possible as well if you don’t plan to go that high up in the mountains.
 In that case autumn is better than spring, because spring brings more rain.
 Autumn is in fact one of the most beautiful times in Kyrgyzstan with the fall colours.

 Backpacking Accomodation in Kyrgyzstan

 Accomodation in Kyrgyzstan is relatively cheap and hostels are opening up throughout the country.
 In almost every city you will find a CBT office.
 The community based tourism initiatives often have an excellent network of homestays.
-For me they were always thje preferred option.
-Not only do you get a chance to meet new people, the homecoooked food is always much better than what you will find in a local restaurant.
+For me, they were always the preferred option.
+Not only do you get a chance to meet new people, the homecooked food is always much better than what you will find in a local restaurant.

 What and where to eat in Kyrgyzstan

 As a traveller Kyrgyz food might be a bit dissapointing.
 If you are on the road, the choices are often limited to the standard central asian foods like plov (rice with carrots), laghman (noodle soup), manti (steamed dumplings) or pelmeni (russian dumplings).